 n January 1329 King Edward III granted permission to the Prior and 'goodmen' of Coventry to collect taxes, specifically to fund the building of a protective "Town Wall".
 By that time, Coventry had built up some considerable wealth, was one of the four most important cities in England, and may have been considered a strategic target in times of war.
-Just like York in the north, and Bristol in the south-west, Coventry could be regarded as the principal town of the midlands, and our city did indeed lay at an important geographical intersection, passed through by many travellers on their north-south journeys.
+Just like York in the north and Bristol in the south-west, Coventry could be regarded as the principal town of the midlands, and our city did indeed lay at an important geographical intersection, passed through by many travellers on their north-south journeys.

 Although the circuit was reported in the City Annals to have been finished after forty one years, much repair work and re-routing of the wall was still to be carried out, and our defensive structure in its final form was completed 179 years later, in 1534, giving it a total circumference of 2 1/8 miles.
-At around eight feet thick, over twelve feet high and punctuated by twenty towers and twelve proud gates, it was thought by some to be the most impressive city wall in the country, equal if not greater than that around London.
+At around eight feet thick, over twelve feet high and punctuated by twenty towers and twelve proud gates, it was reported by some to be the most impressive city wall in the country, equal to, if not greater than, that around London.

 The tax collected was known as "murage" which is based on the Latin word "murus", meaning "wall".
 The initial request for the tax was for a period of six years, but the king's brother, John de Eltham (also the Earl of Cornwall) had this extended for a further two years in an attempt to avoid having to foot the bill, as he was due to succeed Queen Isabella as the Lord of Cheylesmore Manor.

 Unsurprisingly, and something with which we're quite familiar in this modern age, the whole project was neither on time nor within budget!